python/cpython/Doc/library/xml.etree.elementtree.rst

 .. method:: ElementTree.findall(path)

    Finds all toplevel elements with the given tag.
 Same as getroot().findall(path).
    *path* is the element to look for.
-Returns a list or iterator containing all matching elements, in document order.
+Returns a list or :term:`iterator` containing all matching elements, in document order.